RAIGN: Debut album SIGN and other singles (2018–2019)

-SIGN deluxe edition (2020)

-In June 2019, Rabin announced via social media the release of the singles "Walls" and "Now I Can Fly", stating that a Deluxe Edition of SIGN would be released later in the year.
+SIGN From Above and later releases (2020–2023)

+In 2020, RAIGN released SIGN From Above, a 21-track deluxe version of her debut.
+Released through Millionaire London Records, the album included her previously released singles "Now I Can Fly" and "Walls" along with the track "Causing Love".
+Later that year RAIGN released her first christmas single, "Christmas (Baby Please Come Home)".

+In 2022, RAIGN released the single "Spaceman", a cover of the 1996 song by Babylon Zoo.
+In 2023, she released the Neo-Classical single "Please (My God)", which premiered in the first season of The Morning Show on Apple TV.
+That year, she also collaborated with BBC Radio1 DJ René LaVice on the Drum ‘n’ Bass single "Fall From The Dark" and performed with her band at the Venice West in Los Angeles in July.
+Her 2016 single "When It's All Over" was also remixed by Ralphie B and Frank Waanders and released on Black Hole Recordings in 2023.

+RAIGN, Live at The Village Studios EP and recent works (2024–present)

+In June 2024, Rabin's song "Empire of Our Own (Orchestral Version)", from her EP Born Again, was used in promotional material for The Hunger Games: The Ballad of Songbirds & Snakes.
+Later that month, she released the live EP RAIGN (Live at The Village Studios, Los Angeles, 2024 which was recorded with a twelve piece orchestra and included six orchestral versions of six of her most well known singles from Film and TV soundtracks, all performed live.

+In February 2025, RAIGN’s 2015 track "Knocking on Heaven’s Door" was featured in the penultimate episode of the first season of Paradise.
+Later that year she released "Back to Life", a cover of the Soul II Soul song, which was featured in the British television programme Celebrity Traitors.

 Style and influences

 Rabin has self-described the style of her material as "pop romanticism," and modern influences on her music include acts such as Florence + the Machine, Amy Winehouse, Oasis and No Doubt.
 Exploring this idea of pop as an arena for re-invention, and using digital pop music as a means to express magic, Rabin's fascination with the spectacular seeps into every note of her music.
-Rabin also cites influences from "early exposure to orchestral/film music, Blues, and Classic Rock".
+Rabin also cites influences from "early exposure to orchestral/film music, blues, and classic rock".
 In her teen years, she was exposed to electronic dance music with back-beats and half-time beats.
-She explored the band scene in psychedelic-rock and found inspiration from artists such as Pink Floyd, their record The Dark Side of the Moon, "That record rocked my world.
-It's poetic, cosmic, abstract and incomparable thirty years later," and also local London bands.
+She explored the band scene in psychedelic rock and found inspiration from artists such as Pink Floyd, including their record The Dark Side of the Moon, and also local London bands.
 She also experimented with grooves and tempos from Drum ‘n’ Bass and U.K. Garage styles.